 1. Does your organization have a sustainability program?

 This may seem like a simple question, but to answer it would require an agreement of what sustainability means to your organization.
-To set a sustainability program in place, define what components it’s comprised of and be ready to defend how it supports your organization’s overall mission.
-If it doesn’t, then it’s time to re-think your sustainability program.
+To set a sustainability program in place, define what components it is comprised of and be ready to defend how it supports your organization’s overall mission.
+If it does not, then it is time to re-think your sustainability program.

 2. What sustainability challenges does your organization face?